the-creative-tester/blog/_posts/2016-01-10-REST-API-Testing.md

 ### Execution

-You can now run your Frisby test using jasmine-node, and you should see something similar to the following results:
+You can now run your Frisby test by using jasmine-node, and you should see something similar to the following results:

 >
 ~~~
 bash-3.2$ jasmine-node iss_spec.js
-.
+>
 Finished in 1.736 seconds
 1 test, 7 assertions, 0 failures, 0 skipped
 ~~~